BY PHIL HOOD

 Questions, I’ve Got Questions So You Can Share And Win

 So, I put it to you?
 Does playing percussion change how you hear your music?
 Has it changed the musical choices you make behind the kit?

-Let me know by posting or answering below.
-Or email me directly.
+Let me know by posting a comment below.
 I’ll share some responses and reward others with Drumclip, compliments of Drumclip.
 It’s the clever way to mount cellphones, sheet music or anything you want to your drums.
 Off topic: Extremely clever answers may win a suitsy, but don’t hold me to it.